w0rs3/MyInfiniteCanvas/README.md

 # MyInfiniteCanvas
-Python script and demo data for infinite canvas painting.
+python script and demo data for infinite canvas painting.
-Only black and pensize depends on zoom level.

 ## Usage hint
-start it and start painting and zoom only out.
-When zooming far smaller then the initial zoom factor the quality drops, but zooming out works more or less infinite.
+start painting and zoom only out.
+When zooming far smaller then the initial zoom level the quality drops, but zooming out works more or less infinite as well as moving.

 ## Installation and start
 1. install python 3.11 (look that up and do it on your prefered way)